Part 1 - Death Knell

 “Fine!
 So be it,” The official concedes before signalling to the executioner to begin his task.

 The executioner breathes in deeply before heaving his weapon with full force into the side of the bell.
-A toll of unrelenting doom erupts from the instrument.
-White and gray wisps shoot out of the bell’s great crack, twisting and wrapping around the man chained to the exterior.
+A toll of unrelenting doom erupts from the instrument as white and gray wisps shoot out of the bell’s great crack, twisting and wrapping around the man chained to the exterior.
 He lets out a depressed sigh and looks up at the overcast sky.
-The wisps begin to tear him from the realm.
-All the while the massive bell’s tolling echoes and reverberates tragically around the square.
+The wisps begin to tear him from the realm, all while the massive bell’s tolling echoes and reverberates tragically around the square.
 Onlookers watch as the wisps rend the man’s body and soul, though do not spill a single drop of blood.
 The stringy apparitions quicken their pace and soon the man is gone, leaving only the chain he was bound to behind.
 The wisps whirr around the bell for a few moments before disappearing back into the large crack from whence they came.

 “Claiomh!
 They’re trying to flank us!”
 Shouted Rhongomiant Nioas, captain of the unit, to his lieutenant.